Laboratoria/curriculum/scripts/README.md

 ### propagate (maintainers)

-Compares the current state of each project to the `master` branch of each private repo with the example/model implementations.
+Compares the current state of each project to the `main` branch of each private repo with the example/model implementations.
 If changes are detected, a PR will be sent with the relevant changes.